A Visual Guide to All 37 Villains in the Batman TV Series

 36. CABALA (HOWARD DUFF)

 After a few episodes that featured female villains mostly relegated to storylines dominated by male power (Nora Clavicle and Calamity Jan), it was great to see one where the man completely and utterly does anything he can to make his wife happy.
 Played by Howard Duff, Cabala is less a villain and more a sidekick to Dr. Cassandra Spellcraft.
 He’ll do anything to please her, calls her “Doccy Baby,” and can often be caught checking himself out in the mirror rather than plotting villainous schemes.

 SEASON 3 (EPISODE 26)

 Batman’s final villain is also one of its most glamorous.
-Played by Zsa Zsa Gabor, Minerva opens a health spa in Gotham City and uses her Deepest Secret Extractor to run amok.
+Played by Zsa Zsa Gabor, Minerva opened a health spa in Gotham City and used her Deepest Secret Extractor to run amok.
 She’s pulling off robberies left and right, and even Alfred gets involved going undercover to help The Dynamic Duo.
 What makes Minerva so memorable, however, is the star power of Gabor.
-Sure, she’s mostly just saying “Darlings…” a lot, but her appearance as the platinum-dressed villainess will likely never be forgotten.
+Sure, she’s mostly just said “Darlings…” a lot, but her appearance as the platinum-dressed villainess will likely never be forgotten.

 All images courtesy of Warner Home Video unless otherwise noted.